aweeraman/goalmeister-api/README.md

 Goalmeister API
 ===============

-This is the web application for Goalmeister that is currently hosting the web services and the static web artifacts.
+This is the web API for Goalmeister.

 Benchmarks
 ==========